IamConstantine/LeetCodeFiddle/README.md

 8. [Is Subtree](https://leetcode.com/problems/subtree-of-another-tree) - Easy impl using find and isSame methods but its O(N * M).
 Use Merkel Tree for O(N + M) solution.
 9. [Least Common Ancestor BST](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-search-tree) - Return the parent which caused for p and q.
 10. [Least Common Ancestor Binary Tree](https://leetcode.com/problems/lowest-common-ancestor-of-a-binary-tree) - count number of matches from current + left + right>=2.
 If it matches this condition, the curr node is lca.
+11. [Find Median in Data Stream](https://leetcode.com/problems/find-median-from-data-stream) - It can be solved using Heap or AVL.
+Two Heap solution is relatively easy.
+Use a maxheap for lower half and minheap for upper half and then the median elements can be accessed at the root.

 ### **Graph**